 Passion lies in the things we can't help ourselves from doing.
 The things we are doing when no one is watching simply because they bring us joy.

 “Why do I love to do the things previously listed?”

 Go a layer deeper than just listing the things you love to do, by really uncovering your why.
 For example, yes you may love to be a drummer, but not everyone is going to make an awesome living by being a drummer – or maybe you love it so much because there is no money or string tied to it?
 But if you can identify WHY you love drumming, it'll help you come up with a list of other things that also support that why.

 Human Design is by far one of my favorite resources.
 Click here to discover your type.
 By discovering your energy type, you can get a better understanding of how to work with your energy rather than against it.
 For instance, being a therapist was my passion for a long time… then it wasn't.
 Thanks to Human Design, I realize that it's okay to change my passions, it's in alignment with myself.
 It'll give you amazing insights on figuring out your passion in life as you try new things or remove things that aren't working for you.

 I think we have this idea that a passion is something we are tied to forever because that's what we were taught.
 And now, there's a growing movement that all of our passions need to be monetized.
 I think it's important to figure out how YOU define passion, and how much of that definition is in alignment with your soul versus the stories you've picked up from everyone along the way.

 For me, passion is an ever-evolving thing as I continue to discover new parts of myself.
 I trust that I can always re-invent who I am and that all the different paths I've taken are just adding to my quilt of life.
 No experience has ever been a waste and I constantly find that I'm able to use a skill or some knowledge from my former passions to inform my new ones.

 What do your friends trust your advice in?

-It doesn’t have to be forever, but could you see yourself in this career for the next five or 10 years?
+It doesn’t have to be forever, but what can you see yourself doing in the next 3, 5 or 10 years?